 "For a smaller company, you can have greater success with focusing on a smaller number of keywords and being super targeted about what traffic is coming to your site.
-You can give each of the components and products way more love and make sure your ads are on point," he said.
+You can give each of the components and products way more love and make sure your ads are on point."

 There's also the opportunity for small businesses to build on changing consumer preferences.
 Henry cites the recent shift of customers choosing local independents over big corporates.